RisabBiswas/MTMS-Med-Seg-KD/README.md

 **Thesis Title -** **"Advancing Medical Image Segmentation Through Multi-Task and Multi-Scale Contrastive Knowledge Distillation" (Thesis will be added here soon!)**

-This is my master’s thesis, where I investigate the feasibility of knowledge transfer between neural networks for medical image segmentation tasks, specifically focusing on the transfer from a larger multi-task “Teacher” network to a smaller “Student” network.
+This is my master’s thesis, where I investigate the feasibility of knowledge transfer between neural networks for medical image segmentation tasks, specifically focusing on the transfer from a larger multi-task “Teacher” network to a smaller “Student” network using a multi-scale contrastive learning approach.

 <p align="center">
   <img src="/assets/GIF_1_IM_6_60_6_82.gif" width="230" />